kleinee/jns/julia_on_raspberry_pi.md

 wget https://status.julialang.org/download/linux-arm
 ```

 Once the download is complete, unpack the archive and rename the directory to julia for easier reference.
-You may also  want to clean up by deleting the ```linux-arm``` archive"
+You may also  want to clean up by deleting the ```linux-arm``` archive.

 ```bash
 tar -xvf linux-arm